What Is a Chapter 7 Debt Discharge?

 • Debts for certain criminal restitution orders

-These debts must be paid back according to state and federal law.
+You must pay these debts back according to state and federal law.

 Some creditors can keep their rights over your property even following a discharge.
-One way this can happen is through what is called a "lien."
-A creditor can use a lien to enforce payment or take back the property.
+One way this can happen is through a lien on your secured debts.
+A creditor can use a lien to enforce past-due payment or take back the property.

 For example, let's say you keep certain secured property, such as your car.
-Your creditor may seek to reaffirm the debt with a lien.
-This “reaffirmation" takes place if you and the creditor agree:
+Your creditor may seek for you to reaffirm the debt secured by a lien.
+Under a reaffirmation agreement:

 • You will remain liable for this debt